Anagha2k25/Login-and-Signup/README.md

 }

-4. Running the Application
+4. Run the Application

-Once all dependencies are installed and App.js is created, start the Expo development server:
+Start the Expo development server:

 expo start
 # OR
 npm start

-This will open a new tab in your browser with the Expo Developer Tools.
-From there, you can choose how to run the app:

-Option
+Run on your preferred platform:

+Platform

 Command

-Description

-Android
+Notes

+Android/iOS

-Press a or scan QR code
+Press a or i

-Run on Android emulator or physical device via Expo Go app.

-iOS

-Press i or scan QR code

-Run on iOS simulator or physical device via Expo Go app.
+Requires the Expo Go app on a physical device or emulator.

 Web

 Press w

-Run in a web browser (useful for quick preview).
+For quick browser preview.

-🖼️ Required Assets
+🖼️ Required Assets (Critical)

-Your current screen files reference local image assets.
-Ensure these files exist in the specified directory:
+The Login and Sign Up screen files rely on local images for the header illustration.
+The application will fail to compile or run correctly without these files.

+Ensure the following image assets exist in your project:

 ../../assets/illustration.png (Used in LoginScreen.js)

 ../../assets/illustration1.png (Used in SignUpScreen.js)

-If you don't have these images, you can temporarily comment out or replace the <Image> components in the Login and Sign Up screen files to prevent errors.
+If the images are missing, you must temporarily comment out the <Image> components in the screen files.